pauloscardoso/bitly-api-react/README.md

 ## Application for shortening links, using the Bitly API, developed during the React JS Week of the Programmer, with Matheus Fraga.

 ### In addition to shortening and copying links, the user can also manage them on the "my links" page, with data stored in the browser's own localStorage.
-Some of the technologies used in this project: Componentizaiton, Hooks, React-Icons, Events, Routes and API with AXIOS.
+Some of the technologies used in this project: Componentizaton, Hooks, React-Icons, Events, Routes and API with AXIOS.

 Documentation API Bitly: https://dev.bitly.com/ Documentation React: https://pt-br.reactjs.org/